-Our specifications are published on our website oxfordaqaexams.org.uk.
-We will let centres know in writing about any changes to our specifications.
+Our specification is published on our website oxfordaga.com.
+We will let schools know in writing about any changes to the specification.
 We will also publish changes on our website.
-The definitive version of our advice will always be the one on our website; this may differ from printed versions.
+The definitive version of our specification will always be the one on our website; this may differ from printed versions.